WebAssembly/WASI/proposals/sockets/wit/world.wit.md

 This file contains a world that imports all interfaces in this proposal.
-Its primary purpose is to allow unified documentation to be easiy generated for the whole proposal.
+Its primary purpose is to allow unified documentation to be easily generated for the whole proposal.

 Proposals should edit replace the import below (and this sentence) with imports